themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 )
 ```

-First, we make sure to make use of the [Meteor Check package](http://docs.meteor.com/#/full/check_package) to ensure that the data we’re getting from the client is what we actually want.
-Recall we did this in [Recipe # 1: Exporting Data From Your Meteor Application](http://themeteorchef.com/recipes/exporting-data-from-your-meteor-application/).
+First, we make sure to make use of Meteor's [`check`](http://docs.meteor.com/#/full/check_package) package to ensure that the data we’re getting from the client is what we actually want.
+You might recall that we did this in our first recipe, [Exporting Data From Your Meteor Application](http://themeteorchef.com/recipes/exporting-data-from-your-meteor-application/).

 Now we take our `invitee.email` value and pass it to a `findOne` call on our `Invites` collection.
 Setting this to a variable `emailExists`, we use it in an if/else statement that throws an error that will be sent back to the client if the email is found, and if not (it’s unique), insert the user into the database.

 Notice that we’ve added two lines of code for checking how many users currently exist in our beta and then incrementing that number by one, adding it to the invite before insert it into the database.
-This is entirely optional, but a nice way to identify the order in which invites have come in (e.g. if you want to invite older requests first).
+This is entirely optional, but it's a nice way to identify the order in which invites have come in (e.g. if you want to invite older requests first).

 Blammo!
 We can officially take emails from interested users on our index page and add them to our “invites list.”
-In the next part of this recipe, we’ll look at approving invites, sending an email to the user, and getting their account created using a beta token!
+In the next part of this recipe, we’ll look at approving invitations, sending an email to the user, and getting their account created using a beta token!

 <div class="note">
 <h3>A quick note</h3>